coder137/coder137.github.io/_posts/2018-06-08-pointer-to-void.md

 Void Pointers is extremely advantageous in creating generic functions, where the data type of a variable is not known before hand.

 It is due to this nature that it is widely used in the FreeRTOS kernel.
-Infact becoming proficient in using void pointers will help you in mastering FreeRTOS faster.
+In fact becoming proficient in using void pointers will help you in mastering FreeRTOS faster.